Tesla or Edison?

 As mentioned earlier, many of the mechanisms for learning that we have talked about with Memrise also exist with Duolingo.

-There is a set sequence to these sections, and each one is locked until you complete the previous sections satisfactorily.
+There is a set sequence to these sections, and each one is locked (greyed out) until you complete the previous sections satisfactorily.

 Duolingo gets you to perform different simple tasks, like matching words and their translations, matching images with their foreign language names, saying a word or phrase presented on the screen, listening to audio or typing on the keyboard—practically the very same type of exercises in the “Words and Phrases” section of Memrise.